jagadeeshshetty/nightwatchjs-basic/README.md

-# nightwatchjs-basic
+# Nightwatch setup + run

-Will help to get started with basic setup and run the test on web browsers.
+Will get start with basic setup and the run the test on web browsers.